samuelgarcia/HearingLossSimulator/doc/source/index.rst

   6. **sum** : sum all bands for resynthesis.

-Step 1, 2, 3, 4:  togother are the compressive gammachrip (**CGC**).
+Steps 1, 2, 3, 4:  togother are the inverse compressive gammachrip (**InvCGC**).
 This model the outer hair cell (OHC) impairement by cancelling the natural compression.

 Step 5: This model inner hair cells (IHC) loss with a static gain.